 Why are so many ungrateful to God for His blessings?
 The fundamental reason is that we are too prosperous.
 After the exodus from Egypt, God told the nation of Israel that He was leading them to a desirable land already prepared for their habitation.
 It would be a land overflowing with milk and honey, a land filled with strong cities that others had built and with vineyards and olive groves that others had planted.
 So, after occupying the land, they could expect a life of prosperity.
 But God warned them that with prosperity would come the danger of forgetting God.
 They would be tempted to look around at their wealth and say to themselves, "By our hands, by our labor, we have achieved this, we have built a good life for ourselves."
 They would take credit for what God had given them.

 The same mentality exists in America today.
 We enjoy unprecedented prosperity, and yet we fail to recognize that its source is God.
 Why?
 We take our wealth for granted.
 We feel we deserve it.
 We imagine that we created it.
 It is a funny thing about human beings that they are more thankful when they are suffering poverty than when they are enjoying plenty.
-In Little House in the Big Woods, the author describes how new pioneers living on the edge of subsistence celebrated Christmas.
-Each of the older children received exactly two presents (a pair of knitted mittens and a piece of candy), and in addition one of the younger children received a home-made rag doll.
+In Little House in the Big Woods, the author, Laura Ingalls Wilder, describes how new pioneers living on the edge of subsistence celebrated Christmas.
+Each of the older children received exactly two presents (a pair of knitted mittens and a piece of candy), and in addition one of the younger children received a homemade rag doll.
 Were the children unhappy and ungrateful because their gifts were so meager?
-On the contrary, the author concludes her reminiscences by saying, "What a happy Christmas it had been!"
-(1).
+On the contrary, the author concludes her reminiscences by saying, "What a happy Christmas it had been!"1

 Perhaps you say, "Others may have the problem of being too rich, but not me.
 I'm not rich."
 Because we know people who have bigger houses and cars than we have, most of us feel that we are just average folks.
-But comparing ourselves with wealthier acquaintances is like the Empire State Building comparing itself with the Sears Tower (now called the Willis Tower).
-In relation to all the people living in past generations, in relation to the vast majority of people around the world today, modern middle-class Americans are fabulously wealthy.
+But comparing ourselves with wealthier acquaintances is like the Empire State Building in New York comparing itself with the Willis Tower in Chicago.
+From street level, they both look gigantic.
+Likewise, in relation to all the people living in past generations, in relation to the vast majority of people around the world today, modern middle-class Americans are fabulously wealthy.
 Think of it.
 What are you lacking that you could reasonably want?
 There is probably a restaurant in your city to satisfy any craving your appetite is capable of.
 You have more clothing in your closet than many of your ancestors possessed in a whole lifetime.
 Your houses and gardens would, in past generations, have set you just below the highest nobility.
 Kings of old would have gone to war to acquire your telephone, your air conditioner, your car, your television.